Engin-Boot/pong-stage-amutamil/Stage0/6_collision detector.md

 ### Scenario: Collision with pad or Up/down boundary

-  Given the ball is moving
+  Given the game is running and ball is moving

   When the ball touches up/down boundary or any of the two pads